-Berry Crumble Pie
+Mixed Berry Crumble Pie

 - 5 cups mixed berries , *see note

-- 1 cup sugar
+- 1 cup granulated sugar

-- 1/4 cup all-purpose flour
+- ⅓ cup cornstarch , or all-purpose flour

-- Bake pie for 40-50 minutes, or until top is golden brown and the center is firm.
-Add foil to cover the crust if it is browning too fast.
-Remove from oven and allow to cool (3-4 hours) to thicken before slicing.
+- Place pie on top of baking sheet in oven.
+Bake 40 to 50 minutes, or until top is golden brown and the center is firm.
+Cover the crust with foil if it is browning too fast.
+Remove from oven.

-- Serve with fresh whip cream or vanilla ice cream.
+- Let cool 3 to 4 hours to thicken before slicing.
+Serve with fresh whipped cream or vanilla ice cream.